Special and Urgent Needs (SUN)

 We will also consider an unexpected and timely opportunity that significantly enhances an organization’s ability to meet its mission.
 For example, an unexpected opportunity to acquire a key resource at an excellent price.

 For the SUN grant round, we only fund projects that are unbudgeted, unforeseen, and time-sensitive.
 We do not make grants for:

 - deferred technology upgrades;

 - capital campaigns;

 - past due tax return and audit preparation.

 We also cannot consider applications for budget deficits or funding shortfalls; this grant round is designed to help nonprofits with unbudgeted and unexpected expenses, not to fill in for unmet revenue projections.
 We typically do not fund work that has already been completed.

 Who May Apply

 New in 2018: Organizations must be located in or serve the people of Vermont, and serve basic human needs (social services, food, shelter, health) or be aligned with our Support for Youth and Families focus area.
-You can review the strategic focus areas of our Opportunity Gap work in this document.
+You can review the strategic focus areas of our Opportunity Gap work here.

 All applicants to programs at the Vermont Community Foundation must meet these guidelines.